klaytn/klaytn-docs/docs/getting-started/thirdweb/thirdweb.md

 # Interacting with deployed contracts <a id="interacting-with-deployed-contracts"></a>

-In this section, we will be minting an NFT and also transferring it to another account using the **mint** and **transferfrom** function respectively.
+In this section, we will mint an NFT and also transferring it to another account using the **mint** and **transferfrom** function respectively.
 Let's go over it in the following steps:

 ## Minting the NFT <a id="minting-nft"></a>